#Publication

 How is Berlin becoming a socially just smart city?

-The Make City Festival discussed ideas like a Volcano at the Humboldt Forum designed by Hybrid Space Lab.
+The Make City Festival discussed ideas like the Humboldt Volcano at the Humboldt Forum designed by Hybrid Space Lab.

 projects